Skip to content

 The install command accepts these flags:

---mode <mode> | Install mode: rulesync (default), apm, or gh.
-See Install Modes above. |
+--mode <mode>Install mode: rulesync (default), apm, or gh.
+See Install Modes above.

---update | Force re-resolve all source refs, ignoring the lockfile (useful to pull new updates). |
+--updateForce re-resolve all source refs, ignoring the lockfile (useful to pull new updates).

---frozen | Fail if lockfile is missing or out of sync.
-Fetches missing skills using locked refs without updating the lockfile.
-Useful for CI to ensure reproducibility. |
+--frozenFail if a lockfile is missing or does not cover declared sources and rule selections.
+Fetches missing locked artifacts without updating the lockfile.
+Useful for CI.

---token <token> | GitHub token for private repositories. |
+--token <token>GitHub token for private repositories.

-# Install skills using locked refs
+# Install rules and skills using locked refs

 rulesync install